shiva-miriyala/docs-pupi/pages/web_cloud/test-webpass/add-services/add-services-opensearch/guide.en-ca.md

     </tbody>
 </table>

-On Grid and {{% names/dedicated-gen-3 %}}, from version 2, you only specify the major version.
+On Grid and Dedicated Gen 3, from version 2, you only specify the major version.
 The latest compatible minor version and patches are applied automatically.
 On Grid, version 1 represents a rolling release - the latest minor version available from the upstream.